Partner - Head of Private Client Team

 Andrew is regularly asked to advise on issues regarding the validity of Wills including issues relating to testamentary capacity, lack of knowledge and approval, undue influence, fraud as well as lack of due execution and revocation.

-Andrew also has considerable experience in disputes relating to the administration of both trusts and estates where he has advised trustees, executors and beneficiaries on matters such as allegations of breach of trust, actions for an account and disclosure of trust documents.
+He also has considerable experience in disputes relating to the administration of both trusts and estates where he has advised trustees, executors and beneficiaries on matters such as allegations of breach of trust, actions for an account and disclosure of trust documents.
 He has also acted in claims relating to the removal of personal representatives or trustees.

 Andrew also undertakes Court of Protection work and has a particular interest in the professional negligence side of contentious trust and probate matters.